-PGC-1 $\alpha$ also increases the transcription of antioxidant proteins including SOD1 (St-Pierre et al., 2006), SOD2 (St-Pierre et al., 2006), catalase (Valle et al., 2005), GPx (St-Pierre et al., 2003), thioredoxins (Valle et al., 2005), TRXR (Valle et al., 2005), Prx3 (Valle et al., 2005) and Prx5 (Valle et al., 2005) as well as the mitochondrial uncoupling proteins UCP2 (St-Pierre et al., 2003; St-Pierre et al., 2006).
+PGC-1 α also increases the transcription of antioxidant proteins, including SOD1 (St-Pierre et al., 2006), SOD2 (St-Pierre et al., 2006), catalase (Valle et al., 2005), GPx (St-Pierre et al., 2003), thioredoxins (Valle et al., 2005), TRXR (Valle et al., 2005), Prx3 (Valle et al., 2005), and Prx5 (Valle et al., 2005) as well as the mitochondrial uncoupling proteins UCP2 (St-Pierre et al., 2003, 2006) and UCP3 (St-Pierre et al., 2003, 2006).

-Once activated, PGC- $1\alpha$ interacts with the PPAR family of nuclear receptors and the FOXO family of transcription factors thereby modulating their activity and location (Olmos et al., 2009; Wang, 2010) to influence expression of a variety of bioenergetic and antioxidant proteins (Puigserver and Spiegelman, 2003; Corona and Duchen, 2015).
-The combined effects of PGC- $1\alpha$ and PPAR $\gamma$ are mediated by complex formation (Olmos et al., 2013) and this physical interaction is pivotal in inducing the expression of a plethora of enzymes governing fatty acid metabolism and ketogenesis which are characteristic of a KD (reviewed by (Grabacka et al., 2016a)).
-Clearly this route of FOXO activation differs from the increased acetylation induced by BHB directly acting as a deacetylase inhibitor but the consequences are very much the same.
-Activated PGC- $1\alpha$ also increases expression of Nrf-2 via a mechanism dependent on p53, p38 and GSK3 $\beta$ (Aquilano et al., 2013; Choi et al., 2017).
-The activation and nuclear translocation of this "master regulator" of cellular antioxidant defences is also induced by upregulated activity of SIRT-1 (Chai et al., 2018) and PPAR $\gamma$ co-activator 1- $\alpha$ (Cherry et al., 2014).
+Once activated, PGC-1 α interacts with the PPAR family of nuclear receptors and the FOXO family of transcription factors, thereby modulating their activity and location (Olmos et al., 2009; Wang, 2010) to influence expression of a variety of bioenergetic and antioxidant proteins (Puigserver and Spiegelman, 2003; Corona and Duchen, 2015).
+The combined effects of PGC- 1α and PPARy are mediated by complex formation (Olmos et al., 2013), and this physical interaction is pivotal in inducing the expression of a plethora of enzymes governing fatty acid metabolism and ketogenesis, which are characteristic of a KD (for review, see Grabacka et al., 2016a).
+Clearly, this route of FOXO activation differs from the increased acetylation induced by BHB directly acting as a deacetylase inhibitor, but the consequences are very much the same.
+Activated PGC-1 α also increases expression of Nrf-2 via a mechanism dependent on p53, p38, and GSK3 β (Aquilano et al., 2013; Choi et al., 2017).
+The activation and nuclear translocation of this "master regulator" of cellular antioxidant defenses is also induced by upregulated activity of SIRT-1 (Chai et al., 2018) and PPAR γ co-activator 1- α (Cherry et al., 2014).

-6.8 Activation of PPARy
+Activation of PPARy

-The upregulation of PPAR $\gamma$ has been reported in the brains of study animals within a few days of the advent of a ketotic state (Grabacka et al., 2016b; Simeone et al., 2017b; Knowles et al., 2018).
-There are several mechanisms which could drive this phenomenon, such as the activation of PGC-1 $\alpha$ (Yun et al., 2018) and SIRT-1 (Fujita and Yamashita, 2018).
+The upregulation of PPAR γ has been reported in the brains of study animals within a few days of the advent of a ketotic state (Grabacka et al., 2016b; Simeone et al., 2017b; Knowles et al., 2018).
+There are several mechanisms that could drive this phenomenon such as the activation of PGC-1 α (Yun et al., 2018) and SIRT-1 (Fujita and Yamashita, 2018).
 However, the transcription factor is the prime regulator of ketogenesis and ketolysis and may be upregulated by the presence of high levels of fatty acids or KBs (Grabacka et al., 2016b; Simeone et al., 2017b; Knowles et al., 2018).

-PPARy may bind to genes and recruit transcriptional corepressor complexes which have the effect of repressing gene expression.
-Alternatively it may bind to and/or sequestrate cofactors necessary for the activation of genes via a series of protein-protein interactions in a phenomenon described as transrepression (Tyagi et al., 2011; Polvani et al., 2012).
+PPAR γ may bind to genes and recruit transcriptional corepressor complexes that have the effect of repressing gene expression.
+Alternatively, it may bind to and/or sequestrate cofactors necessary for the activation of genes via a series of protein-protein interactions in a phenomenon described as transrepression (Tyagi et al., 2011; Polvani et al., 2012).